MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 It can take about 10 minutes to change the site address (depending on the size of the site), and the site is read-only during this time.
 We recommend changing addresses during times when site usage is low.

 You can change the address of up to 100 sites at a time.
-To change an additional site address, wait for another change to finish.
+To change another site address, wait for ongoing changes to finish.

 > [!NOTE]
 > If you need to revert a site address change, follow the steps in [Revert a site address change](#revert-a-site-address-change).